palewire/californiacivicdata.org/_posts/2015-01-01-pluggable-data.markdown

 This has to change.

-It’s a waste of time, effort and money.
+It’s a waste of time, energy and money.
 In the academic world there’s a common set of tools that community members use and members of that community collaboratively share import routines that get a particular data source ready for analysis.

 The open source community needs to do the same.